collerek/ormar/docs/relations/foreign-key.md

 When an object referenced by a ForeignKey is changed (deleted or updated), ormar will set the SQL constraint specified by the `ondelete` and `onupdate` argument.

-The possible values for `ondelete` and `onupdate` are found in `ormar.Action`:
+The possible values for `ondelete` and `onupdate` are found in `ormar.ReferentialAction`:

 !!!note
-    Instead of `ormar.Action`, you can directly pass string values to these two arguments, but this is not recommended because it will break the integrity.
+    Instead of `ormar.ReferentialAction`, you can directly pass string values to these two arguments, but this is not recommended because it will break the integrity.

 ### CASCADE